Guscraftin/bot_XperPool/README.md

 More information about this project is available on the [XperPool Website](https://xperpool.fr/).

 ## Commands
+### Admin Only
 - adminscore: manage the 'score' database.
 - adminsuggest: manage a suggestion message.
+- clear: clear some messages in a channel.
+- newmission: create a mission.
+- techno: create or delete a techno (role and category).
+### For everyone
 - leaderboard: get the leaderboard of all member.
 - score: get the score of a member.